 Alternatively, you can look into agencies, chatbots, and remote freelancers instead of hiring an in-house manager right away; use time tracking apps to keep track of billable hours and better manage your outsourcing budget.
 This approach saves you time and money, while allowing you to assess whether the ecommerce manager really needs to be in-person/full-time.

 Customer feedback loops are a strategy for constantly improving your products.
 These loops are based on the natural (and mutual) interactions that happen between a company and its customer base.
 The great thing about integrating feedback loops into your ecommerce management is that it helps you connect with customers on a deeper level—which is often a challenge for online retailers who don’t engage with customers in-person.

 Some great ways to collect feedback from your customers is by using surveys, emails, and reviews.
+If you use email to gather feedback, ensure that your email domain resembles your company name to boost the likelihood of higher open rates.
 These tools give you a pulse on who your customers really are, and shine a light on their buying habits, product preferences, and more.
 While each method has its own strengths and weaknesses, you might find that one is a better fit for your business than the others.

 In addition, you can also use machine learning to collect large amounts of data and customer insights—leading to a more personalized shopping experience.
 Machine learning leverages algorithms that remember product choices and preferences so you can advertise accordingly.

 Even if you don’t have tons of data for machines to ‘learn’ from, there’s new ecommerce solutions coming to market all the time that are geared towards startups and small businesses.